xchen793/xchen793.github.io/_pages/about.md

 Specifically, I am exploring some research problems as following:
 1. How to make language models more robust against adversarial perturbations via information-theoretic approaches?
 2. How to make machine learning model more computational efficient?
-3. How to mitigate the inherant bias in training dataset while deploying ML/DL model?
+3. How to mitigate the inherent bias in training dataset while deploying ML/DL model?